Up to 60% off sofas & mattresses — limited‑time deals.

 Sleeper mattress N/A Memory foam; damask ticking; 60"W x 72"D x 4.25"H N/A N/A

-Best suited for Traditional living rooms with everyday use Homes that need a guest bed without giving up a full sofa Medium-to-large rooms that benefit from an L-shape Large rooms where maximum seating matters
+Best fit Traditional living rooms with everyday use Homes that need a guest bed without giving up a full sofa Medium-to-large rooms that benefit from an L-shape Large rooms where maximum seating matters

 How We Tested It

-We treated each Larkinhurst configuration like it would be used in a real home: long sits, shared seating, getting up and down repeatedly, and paying attention to how the cushions held their shape (based on our how we test sofas rubric).
-For the sleeper, we also focused on the pull-out process and what the mattress feels like for an overnight stay.
+We treated each Larkinhurst configuration the way it would actually be used at home: long TV sits, upright laptop sessions, repeated sit-stand cycles, and shared seating.
+For the sleeper, we also checked the pull-out process and what the mattress feels like for an overnight stay, using our how we test sofas rubric as the baseline.
 We scored the lineup on:

 Larkinhurst Sofa: Our Testing Experience